Advanced search

 Betweenand

-Effect of vitamin E on insulin action and secretion in animals subjected to caloric restriction
+Effect of vitamin E on insulin action and secretion in animals subjected to caloric restriction.

 Abstract

-Type 2 diabetes is a chronic disease, a global health problem.
+Abstract: Type 2 diabetes is a chronic disease, a global health problem.
 It is a disease characterized by absolute or relative deficiency of the action / insulin secretion associated with disturbances in the metabolism of carbohydrates, lipids and proteins.
 This is because their relationship with aging that affects the body's energy metabolism.
 Many studies suggest that oxidative stress in cells may be responsible for the development of metabolic disorders presented by the diabetic.
-The use of antioxidants along with a proper diet seems to be a therapeutic strategy for the individual to delay the onset of pre-diabetes, diabetes and accordingly save the functional exhaustion of the pancreas.
+The use of antioxidants along with a proper diet seems to be a therapeutic strategy for the individual delay the onset of pre-diabetes, diabetes and accordingly save the functional exhaustion of the pancreas.
 Few studies on vitamin E versus calorie restriction (CR) in the literature are not well established and the benefits of this vitamin in action and insulin secretion.
-Already, the RC is studied as an effective way to increase life expectancy in many species, being responsible for a healthy and a strong regime against metabolic diseases.
+Already, the RC is studied as an effective way to increase life expectancy in many species being responsible for a healthy and a strong regime against metabolic diseases.
 The classic mechanism that could explain the effect of reducing the calorie intake is related to reduced body fat, insulin, reactive oxygen species produced during respiration that cause oxidative damage to DNA and RNA of cells.
 To establish the effect of micronutrient supplementation and antioxidant, alpha-tocopherol (vitamin E), with the CR in insulin action and secretion, this project aims at the impact of diet on biological mechanisms for the prevention of health.
 For this purpose will be assessed for insulin secretion in islets isolated by different stimuli, tests that indicate the improvement in insulin sensitivity like IR, AKT and GLUT4, analysis of the beta cell mass, lipid profile and study of proteins involved in insulin action and the benefits of CR, as SIRT1, SIRT4 and muscarinic receptors, M1 and M3.
-Therefore, the study of vitamin E by the intervention of the CR becomes interesting point of view that goes beyond the conventional treatment against diabetes and associated diseases.
+Therefore the study of vitamin E by the intervention of the CR becomes interesting point of view that goes beyond the conventional treatment against diabetes and associated diseases.
 (AU)

 Articles published in Agência FAPESP Newsletter about the research grant:

-Articles published in other media outlets (0 total):
+Articles published in other media outlets ( ):

 More itemsLess items